openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 * template: action template.
 (Required)
 * value: value to be sent.
 It can be used to capture the transformed placeholder values.
 (Required unless the target item type is String, in which case silent mode is assumed to be true and the whole text is passed to the item).
-* type: action template type, either "tokens" or "lemmas".
+* type: action template type, either "tokens" or "dice".
 * requiredTags: allow to restrict the items targeted by its tags by ignoring items not having all these tags.
 * placeholders: defined placeholders that can be used on the template and replaced on the value.
 * silent: boolean used to avoid confirmation message.